OUR lab & facilities

 Our Compounding Lab A Brief Virtual Tour

-We recently completed a renovation project to more than double the size of our compounding lab.
+A renovation project in 2014/15 was completed to more than double the size of the compounding lab.
 Until now, we were doing some compounding in a small lab that was shared by our four glove Microsphere®, a positive flow, isolation chamber also known as a “glove box”, for the preparation of sterile preparations.
 Here is a quick tour of our lab to see just what kind of facility, equipment and resources are necessary to make custom compounded preparations possible in the community.

 Although the construction crews have left and the electricians and plumbers have collected their tools, we are still outfitting the lab with equipment, instruments and technology that will allow the pharmacists and technicians the ability to prepare all manner of innovative dosage forms to better solve the many therapeutic problems that we are presented each day.
 The expansion resulted in a doubling of workspace, a new cleaning station that includes a lab quality glass washer, a new home for our powders hood (Safe AiRx), new expanded chemical storage and larger chemical inventory, technicians workstation, mixing station (for Unguators and Ointment Mill), new three glove Microsphere Isolation Hood and ample work area for pharmacists and technicians.